Buy-To-Let: Limited Company vs Personal Ownership

 Anyone can set up and register a limited company through Companies House.

-There’s a bit of paperwork involved, but everyone can be completed online for a fee of just ÂŁ50.
+There’s a bit of paperwork involved, but everything can be completed online for a fee of just ÂŁ50.
 The government even has a handy step-by-step guide to follow.

-Once the company is set up and funded, you can use it to purchase a buy-to-let property.
+Once the company is set up and funded, you can use it to purchase a buy-to-let.

 In this structure, the company owns the property, not you personally.
 You act as a director and shareholder of the company, which means any income generated from the property is paid to the company rather than directly to you.